sakethBainagari/news-research-tool/README.md

 ## 🌍 Deployment with Local Ollama

-This setup allows you to deploy the frontend and backend to Render.com while keeping Ollama running on your local machine.
+This setup allows you to deploy the frontend to GitHub Pages and the backend to PythonAnywhere while keeping Ollama running on your local machine.

 ### Step 1: Make Your Ollama Accessible